nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example: `purge`

 ### <a name="download-data"></a>2c.
 Download Data `download`
-ProgrammerError data can be downloaded to a CSV file by clicking the 'Download' button or the enter command `download`.
+PE data can be downloaded to a CSV file by clicking the 'Download' button with the command `download`.
 The TA will need to specify the directory to download the file to.

 ### <a name="upload-data"></a>2d.
 Upload Data: `upload`
-ProgrammerError data can be uploaded by a CSV file by clicking the 'Upload' button or enter the command `upload`.
-The TA will need to specify the directory to upload the file from.
+PE data can be uploaded with a CSV file with the command `upload`.
+The TA will need to specify the CSV file to upload the student data from.

 ## <a name="student-features"></a>3.
 Student Features